 The biceps or we use to call it “guns” in slang is formally known as the biceps brachili.
 The brachili is a Latin term that refers to the two headed muscle located on your upper arm.
 “The brachili also shares a common insertion point near your elbow point (Wikipedia).”
 Brachili has two functions.
 First is the flexion or the action of bringing your arm to your shoulder.
 The other one is supination or the action of turning your thumb away from the body.

-To have bigger biceps like those popular athletes and celebrities (Rafael Nadal, Novak Djokovic, Ryan Reynolds, Taylor Lautner, etc.) in TV, you need to train.
+To have bigger biceps like those popular athletes and celebrities such as Rafael Nadal, Novak Djokovic, Ryan Reynolds, Taylor Lautner, etc. in TV, you need to train.

 Training the biceps is a must.
 It can’t be fully developed once there is a pattern of inconsistency in your training program.
 To see best results, make time in searching the best sizes of dumbbells, barbells and hanging bars in fitness stores and don’t hesitate to invest your money on it.
 It’s a good investment and it’s for your own good, trust me.

 The recommended set for any bicep workout is six of 4 – 15 reps.
 It’s better to stick with fewer reps but long pauses if your goal is only for strength.
 If you’re a beginner and it’s your first time to lift after reading this post, the standard repetition is between 12 – 15 for each set.

 Also make it a habit to measure the peak progress.
 This is a good practice to know if you have improved or you need extra repetitions.